-The way these vendors stand out is by trying to offer the best app experience.
-While the Wyze app doesn't have the best Play Store and Apple Store ratings, they do offer a very generous free tier and an inexpensive paid tier with many benefits.
+Where these vendors really strive to shine is in delivering the best app experience.
+The Wyze app might not have the highest scores on the Play Store and Apple Store, but they do offer a very generous free tier and a reasonably priced paid tier packed with perks.

-The Wyze Cam V2 and Wyze Cam Pan both fall under the same category.
-They can both be flashed with an official RTSP enabled firmware and both can be flashed with the same custom firmware.
-If you're feeling a bit adventurous, there's another route that involves commandeering an old Android gadget or Android virtual machine to host a tinyCam PRO server and then relaying the feeds to Home Assistant.
+The Wyze Cam v2 and Wyze Cam Pan are two peas in a pod.
+Both can be supercharged with an official RTSP enabled firmware, and each can be jazzed up with the same custom firmware.
+If you're feeling a bit adventurous, there's another route that involves commandeering an old Android gadget or Android virtual machine to host a tinyCam PRO server and then pass the feeds to Home Assistant.

 RTSP firmware for Wyze Cam and Wyze Cam Pan

-There is one reason and one reason only to go with the Wyze Cam V2 or Wyze Cam Pan over the Wyze Cam V3 as of today.
-Wyze has made an official firmware with RTSP capabilities available for the V2 and Pan.
-Once flashed, all it takes are a few lines of YAML to integrate the Wyze Cam V2 with Home Assistant.
-The same goes for the Wyze Cam Pan.
+There's a single compelling reason to opt for the Wyze Cam v2 or Wyze Cam Pan over the Wyze Cam v3 – the power of RTSP.
+Wyze has rolled out an official firmware with RTSP capabilities specifically for v2 and Pan models.
+Once you've loaded the firmware, one-two, a few lines of YAML, and you've got the Wyze Cam v2 integrated with Home Assistant.
+The same magic applies to the Wyze Cam Pan.

 Xiaomi DaFang Hacks (custom firmware) for Wyze Cam

-The second option is to flash the Wyze Cam V2 or Wyze Cam Pan with the custom firmware mentioned earlier.
-By flashing the custom firmware you will remove any indication that your security camera was ever a Wyze Cam.
-The custom firmware includes an RTSP-server which can easily be integrated with Home Assistant.
-There are a few more advantages to the custom firmware but it is definitely more complicated to get set up.
+The alternate route is to flash the Wyze Cam v2 or Wyze Cam Pan with the custom firmware we mentioned earlier.
+Once you've loaded the custom firmware, your security camera will have zero traces of its Wyze Cam origins.
+The custom firmware comes with an RTSP-server which can be smoothly integrated with Home Assistant.
+The custom firmware does offer a few more perks, but be warned, it's a tad more complex to set up.

-Using the custom firmware you can integrate the Wyze Cam V2 and Wyze Cam Pan with Home Assistant using the generic camera component.
-Other sensors which are located on the Wyze Cam can be easily integrated via MQTT Discovery.
-This will give you access to values from the light and motion sensor.
-It will also add switches to Home Assistant which allow you to toggle the IR filter, the LEDs (including the infrared LED), the night mode, the motion detecting, and the motion tracking.
-If the security camera supports panning you can also control it from Home Assistant.
+Armed with the custom firmware, you can integrate the Wyze Cam v2 and Wyze Cam Pan with Home Assistant using the generic camera component.
+Other sensors on the Wyze Cam can be easily integrated via MQTT Discovery.
+You'll get access to readings from the light and motion sensor and even gain switches in Home Assistant that allow you to toggle the IR filter, LEDs (including infrared), night mode, motion detection, and tracking.
+If your security camera supports panning, you can control it directly from Home Assistant.

 tinyCam PRO server

-tinyCam is an Android app for remote surveillance, control, and video recording your private/public network or IP cameras, video encoders, and DVRs with CCTV cams.
-Currently, tinyCam only lists the Wyze Cam V2 and Wyze Cam Pan as supported models.
-I haven't been able to find any reports of the app working with the Wyze Cam V3, or it even being tested for that matter.
+tinyCam is an Android app designed for remote surveillance, control, and video recording of your network or IP cameras, video encoders, and DVRs with CCTV cams.
+Presently, tinyCam only acknowledges the Wyze Cam v2 and Wyze Cam Pan as supported models.
+I've yet to find any evidence of the app playing nice with the Wyze Cam v3, or even being tested with it.

-Unfortunately, tinyCam only exists as an Android app and isn't available for Windows, Linux, or macOS.
-That means that you will either have to have a dedicated Android device turned on at all times, Android running as a virtual machine (VM) or an Android emulator to run it.
-There is a guide on the Home Assistant forum on how to get tinyCam set up using the Genymotion Android emulator and integrating it with Home Assistant.
-There is also a thread on Reddit detailing how to get an Android VM running on Unraid for use with tinyCam.
+There's a catch though – tinyCam is exclusively an Android app and doesn't play ball with Windows, Linux, or macOS.
+This means you'll need to have a committed Android device up and running at all times, or use Android in a virtual machine (VM) or emulator.
+The Home Assistant forum offers a guide on setting up tinyCam using the Genymotion Android emulator and integrating it with Home Assistant.
+There's also a thread on Reddit outlining how to get an Android VM running on Unraid for use with tinyCam.

-Integrating the Wyze Cam V3 with Home Assistant: A love story yet to begin
+Integrating the Wyze Cam v3 with Home Assistant: A love story yet to begin

 Alternatives to the Wyze Cam